Moh-27SL/Network/README.md

 - A C++ compiler (e.g. MinGW on Windows)

 - [OpenBLAS](https://www.openblas.net/) installed

-- You can build the project using Code::Blocks or a standard Makefile with OpenBLAS linked.

 **Training**
 Training is performed over a set number of epochs with options for: